LegalizeAdulthood/refactor-test-suite/Contributing.md

    this refactoring with the results column blank.
 1. Use the [tool-summary](#executable-tool-summary) support tool to regenerate the summary reports.
-1. Issue a pull request with your changes.
+1. Issue a pull request with your changes, which should include:
+   1. Modified test case files.
+   1. Added result diffs for new test cases.
+   1. Updated tool results file for the tool you tested.
+   1. Updated tool results files with blank results for any other tools supporting the refactoring.
+   1. Updated summary results.

 ## Add Tests for a New Refactoring